scostello28/bracket_buster_v2.0/README.md

 - Save final brackets from each tourney
 - vectorize height data in data merger player_roster_merger func
 - fill missing height data in rosters instead of dropping all wiht NaNs
+- create archiving script to move all yearly data files to respective archive folders
 - Create a testing framework to see which models are best
     - for full bracket
     - for each round